Pabaneswara Temple

+History

+Previously known as Daitesvara Shiva temple, the Pabaneswara Shiva temple dates back to the 10th century and houses a Shiva Linga.
+Apart from this, the temple's history remains unknown.

+Architecture and features

+Pabaneswara Shiva temple is built in an architectural style known as Kalingan Rekha.
+It is a single structure made of grey sandstone.
+The temple faces east surrounded by private residential buildings and a market complex on three sides.

-Architectural features (Plan and Elevation): The entire temple is a renovated one.
+The entire temple is renovated.
 On plan, the temple has a vimana with a renovated frontal porch measuring 3.80 in length and 0.75 in breadth.
 The temple stands on a low platform which is now buried.
 The vimana is ancharatha on plan as distinguished by a central raha a pair of anuratha pagas and kanika agas on the either side of the raha. n elevation, the temple has a trianga bada measuring 2.90 metres in height.
 Pabhaga measuring 0.75 metres has four moulding of khura, kumbha, pata, and basanta.
 The jangha hat measures 1.65 metres is plain and the baranda is 0.50 metres.
 The temple is devoid of any culptural embellishment.
 The mastaka of the temple conforms to the typical Kalingan style hat consists of beki, amlaka, khapuri and kalasa.

 Raha niche & parsva devatas: The raha niches on three sides uniformly measures 0.80 metres in height x 0.45 metres in width x 0.25 metres in depth, are all empty.